cinnamonwolfy/gen-ciscoconf/README.md

 # Build Instructions

-**NOTICE: There is no build system set in place yet, so you'll have to compile it manually.
-The build system is being worked on currently.
-This will only cover building it on Unix-like/Cygwin/WSL systems with the GCC compiler**
+**NOTICE: Due to this project not being complete yet, the build system won't compile everything yet.
+Currently, `ciscolib` is the only one that compiles.**

 The build process goes as follows:

 1. pl32lib
 2. ciscolib
 3. gen-ciscoconf
-4. cc-tui
+4. cc-fltk

 ## [pl32lib](https://github.com/pocketlinux32/pl32lib)